pandazxx/outcast-ai-bootcamp/README.md

 ## Expected outcome

-- Mindset for AI assisted development
+- Mindset and workflow for AI assisted development
+- workflow for loosely coupled team colaboration.
-- Workflow for above
+- knowledge base for everyone to learn from
 - Ideas for our next project

 ## Execution plan